cybersafe-dev/cybersafety-tool/content/survey.md

         - answer: Neutral
         - answer: Disagree
         - answer: Strongly disagree
-    - statement: "My school has a culture of positively using online platforms and tools to communicate with each other. "
+    - statement: "3.
+My school has a culture of positively using online platforms and tools to communicate with each other. "
       responses:
         - answer: Strongly agree